Skip to content Skip to sidebar Skip to footer

 Mis-selling affects more than just your wallet — it’s about fairness and transparency.
 You may have agreed to a deal without being given all the facts, and that could mean you paid more than you should have.
 This issue has gained national attention.
 The Financial Conduct Authority (FCA) has been investigating widespread concerns around unfair lending practices in car finance.
 It’s a clear signal that change is coming, and that affected drivers have the right to challenge what happened.
 Elmwood Law can help you take the next step.

-Please be advised that you might not need to use a law firm to sign up to this redress scheme.
-However, there are advantages of instructing a law firm to do so, including saving you time and hassle.
+Please be advised that you do need to use a law firm to access this redress scheme.
+However, there are advantages of instructing a law firm to do so, including reducing the time and hassle of filing paperwork or communicating with your lender.

 How Elmwood Law Can Help